nerdielol/codex/README.md

     writable roots (`$PWD`, `$TMPDIR`, `~/.codex`, etc.).
   - Outbound network is _fully blocked_ by default – even if a child process tries to `curl` somewhere it will fail.

+- **Windows** – currently runs without a sandbox.
+Commands execute directly in the current working directory.
+  - Network access is not restricted, so be cautious when approving commands.
+  - We recommend using WSL2 for a more secure experience with Linux sandboxing.

 - **Linux** – we recommend using Docker for sandboxing, where Codex launches itself inside a **minimal container image** and mounts your repo _read/write_ at the same path.
 A